Igalia/vkrunner/README.md

 not.
 Allowed errors can be set by the following `tolerance` command.
 See [examples/tolerance.shader_test](examples/tolerance.shader_test)
 for the usage of `~=`.
 Multiple values can be listed to compare an array of values.
-In that case the buffer is assumed to have std140 layout.
+In that case the buffer is assumed to have the layout specified with the last `ssbo layout` command.

 > tolerance _tolerance0 tolerance1 tolerance2 tolerance3_